I used pallet wood to build the tiers. First I cut it to the width.

 Sanding everything with fine sandpaper.

-I drilled holes for legs.
-They’re adjustable and the unit can be easily leveled.
+I drilled holes for the legs.
+They’re adjustable, and the unit can be easily levelled.
 Applying wood stain was next – I love this colour!

-When it came to preparing the aluminium corners, I had to drill holes and countersink them, that generated a lot of aluminium dust.
+When it came to preparing the aluminium corners, I had to drill holes and countersink them, which generated a lot of aluminium dust.
 Sharp edges smoothed out with 400 grit sandpaper.

 With and without the tools.